hamzaaldirawi/crwn-ecommerce-w-redux/README.md

   - Update our mapStateToProps using createStructuredSelector from reselect in the whole app
 	>> Using createStructuredSelector is good, because in future it may help if we decided to grow our app.

+  - Add checkout page, checkout item component and update cart to use selectors